Chief Inspector Matt Ashmead

 What other big events have you policed?

-The Men’s EUROs last year and just regular major home fixtures between rivals.
+The Men’s EUROs in 2021 and just regular major home fixtures between rivals.

 Anything else you want to add about policing the EUROs?

-It’s a real pleasure for policing to be involved in championships such as these and we worked hard with partners and the fans to ensure it was a success.
+It’s a real pleasure for policing to be involved in championships such as the EUROs and we worked hard with partners and the fans to ensure it was a success.
 We're so proud that England’s Lionesses managed to bring it home!

 Interested in joining the Metropolitan Police Service?